NREL/BuildingMOTIF/book/tutorials/simple-create-and-validate.md

   name: python3
 ---

-# Quick Tutorial
+# Model Creation with Templates and Simple Validation

 The purpose of this tutorial is to cover a few of the basic features of BuildingMOTIF.
-To this end, the tutorial will walk the reader through building a Brick model for a simple HVAC system.
-The resulting Brick model will contain sufficient metadata to execute a couple fault detection rules defined by ASHRAE Guideline 36.
+To this end, the tutorial will walk the reader through building a Brick model containing a few simple Fan equipment entities.

 Specifically, the tutorial has the following learning objectives:
 - readers will be able to create a BuildingMOTIF "instance"